 | HR Information Management | 10% |

 Note: Employee and Labor Relations carries the most weight at 20%, covering employment law, employee relations, and compliance topics.
 Employee Engagement (17%) is the second-highest weighted area.
+Together these two domains represent more than a third of the exam, which means your study time should be allocated proportionally rather than spread evenly across all 7 domains.

 What PHR Questions Actually Look Like